Court Reporters Certification

 When applications are received, standard procedure is to review them.
 If no issues are outstanding (such as incomplete or incorrect papers submitted, fees underpaid, etc.), the applications will be processed.

-- To check the status of your firm registration, refer to the list of newly registered firms on our Home page.
+To check the status of your paperwork, refer to the online certification and licensing system on our home page.

 Applications are considered received when either actually received in our office, or when postmarked, whichever date meets the designated deadline.